-Proposed Enhancements to Urban Spaces and Pedestrian/Cycle Environment Location Proposed Enhancements Magazine Road/College Road junction.
-New signalised junctions with pedestrian and cycle friendly design.
-College Road (west).
+Proposed Enhancements New signalised junctions with pedestrian and cycle friendly design.
 New and improved footpaths on College Road.
-College Road/Gaol Walk junction.
 Improvements to the existing signalised junction.
-Donovan's Road.
 New pedestrian bridge adjacent to Donovan's Road within the grounds of University College Cork.

 To facilitate these sustainable transport improvements, it is proposed that limited land take will be required at the following approximate locations: